 The competition.
 How much competition does this project face on its chosen chain?
 How much market share can it realistically take from its competitors?
 If the project is trying to launch an ecosystem for decentralised apps on Ethereum, for instance, it’s going to struggle to take much traffic from Polygon unless it’s seriously good.

 The expansion plans.
-Is the project planning to go cross-chain or even multi-chain?
+Is the project planning to go cross-chain or multi-chain?
 If so, that may be a significant point in its favour.
-Not only is multi-chain very much on trend right now, it could open the project to a whole new audience.
+Not only is multi-chain very much on trend right now; it could open the project to a whole new audience.

 Once you’ve collected all this information, you should then compare with other projects and see if this one really is as valuable as you first thought.
 If you’re not 100% convinced, that may not be a good sign.

-Enjoyed this episode of RhinoLearn and want more suggestions to hone your trading strategy?
-Check out our article on staking versus trading, which breaks down the relative merits of passive versus active investment.
+And if you’ve enjoyed this episode of RhinoLearn and want more suggestions to hone your trading strategy, check out our article on staking versus trading, which breaks down the relative merits of passive versus active investment.